Blackdeathanton/gatorexchange/Sprint4.md

  - Implemented an API to delete comments, posted in questions and answers

 ### 3. Frontend Functionalities Implemented
+ - Implemented a user profile page
+ - Added edit and delete options for question
+ - Added edit and delete options for answer
+ - Enhanced the filter and sort functionality of questions
+ - Fixed the vote count calculation issue in question card
+ - Added cypress tests for all the newly added features

 ### 4. Documentation

  - Wiki has been updated with all the new backend APIs written.
 Proper video working of each API has also been added (https://github.com/Blackdeathanton/gatorexchange/wiki/Backend)
+ - Proper documentation with detailed feature description along with demo videos for all the frontend features developed and integrated in Sprint 3 have been added to the Wiki(https://github.com/Blackdeathanton/gatorexchange/wiki/Frontend)

 ### 5. Steps to run the project (Backend)
 1. Clone the project